 The name right above Dr Singer’s explanation must have at least registered in my subconscious mind at that time …….

 ……. because I couldn’t miss it the next coincidental two times Gelbspan’s name finally solidly registered with me as something to examine more deeply.
-I don’t remember exactly which one I saw first, but both were within a week of each other sometime in October 2009.
+I don’t remember exactly which one I saw first, but both were within weeks of each other sometime in late October 2009.
 One was from my re-reading of a summer 2008 vehicle forum post about the supposed corruption of skeptic climate scientists.

 The other resulted from a small back-and-forth blog comments discussion I had with former Seattle Post-Intelligencer reporter Robert McClure about the PBS NewsHour’s exclusion of skeptic climate scientists from its program and his contention that the scientists’ “inconsistent viewpoints”* were unworthy of “false balance,”** plus they were industry corrupted anyway (*talking point #1 and **2; give him credit for memorizing those).